Turing-MarketMap/market-map-fe/README.md

 ## Background & Description:
 "MarketMap" is a group project built over the course of 10 days in Turing's module 3 backend program.
-This project is a branch of Turing's Consultancy project.
-We pitched a rough concept of creating an application that would let a user search for cars listings and enable them to know if they were getting a good deal based other listings across the United States.
-See below for more details on the backend features.
+It is an application that helps users understand how much a used car should cost.
+It uses a data visualization to explain how the cost of various makes and models change with mileage.
+It leverages Neural Network regressors to predict the expected price of any vehicle and plots this "fair price" trendline to show whether a particular listing is overpriced or underpriced.
+Users can save their favorite listings for easy reference as they search for used cars to buy.
+See below for more details on the frontend features.

 ## Screenshots of the Interface
 #### Before Login: